Knowledge Base

 3D BIM Modeling and As-Built Drawings Scope of Work

-At Existing Conditions, we have worked on practically every building type imaginable, and our clients include building owners, architects, engineers, interior designers, historical societies, and more.
+At Existing Conditions, we have worked on practically every building type imaginable, and our clients include architects, builders, engineers, developers, facility managers, interior designers, historical societies, and more.
 Needless to say, every project is different.
 The one thing that all our projects have in common is a clearly-defined Scope of Work.
 Our proposals are custom-made for every project to make sure we get our clients exactly what they need.
 This is why it's important to understand how to read our Scope of Work page.

 Some of our clients only need Floor Plans.
 Other clients require a more developed Model, which might include Exterior Elevations and RCP information.
 And sometimes our clients will ask us to include MEP information in the Model, understanding the added time and expense required to build MEP elements.
 These are only a few of the Deliverables we offer, and we can mix-and-match our deliverables to suit the needs of your project.